 Can My Cat Be Allergic To Pecans?

 While rare, it is possible for your cat to be allergic to pecans.
-Whenever introducing new foods to your pet, pay attention to any adverse reactions, including vomiting, diarrhea, scratching, and skin lesions.
+Whenever introducing new foods to your pet, pay attention to any adverse reactions, including vomiting, diarrhea, scratching, aggression, and skin lesions.

 What Other Nuts Can My Cat Eat?